allmaps/allmaps/packages/bearing/README.md

 # @allmaps/bearing

-Computes the bearing of a Georeferenced Map.
+Computes the bearing of a Georeferenced Map or Warped Map.

+## Usage

 ```js
 import { parseAnnotation, generateAnnotation } from '@allmaps/annotation'